 But there are other aspects in life that somehow starts taking precedence.
 It might sound cruel but that is reality as well.
 I have seen those who have broken the boundaries of their original place and gone far in search of work and fortune have actually progressed.
 While others who have continued to stay in that same place have failed to make much progress.
 You might ask - what do you mean by progress?
 Is it money?
 I would say - it's not only money - it's about experience as well.
 It's about interacting with new people, embracing new challenges and seeing new places.
 The cocoon of home is good for a certain stage in life but not for eternity.
 And this cycle goes on - children grow up and spread their wings and fly high and far.
 With the passage of time it has become more and more difficult to live with the whole family and the extended family together.
 The small bubbles of nuclear families have mushroomed in the cities globally.
 This is the reason why it's so important to take vacations and spend atleast sometime with parents in homeland.

 I think I can go on and on - but I should stop somewhere.
-So let me stop here and until next blog post on my experience in Netherlands - it's a warm BYE on a cold night to all my readers.
+So let me stop here.
+Shown below are some nice pictures of places around my home here.
+Until next blog post on my experience in Netherlands - it's a warm BYE on a cold night to all my readers.